Introduction Version 2.8 / Last updated: June 2, 2026

 Conword.retranslate()

 There are some websites where content is dynamically added to the page.
-While Conword is well aware of that and observes the changes, sometimes there are issues and the translations need to be triggered again.
+While Conword is aware of this and monitors the changes, sometimes issues arise and the translations need to be regenerated.

-The retranslate method attempts to translate the page once again into the chosen language.
+The retranslate method attempts to translate the page once again into the selected language.

 If the page has not been translated before, this method will do nothing.